-California is one of a handful of US states with cases low enough stay in the "substantial" transmission category (lower than the "high" category) as of October 20.
-However, some regions in California, such as Central Valley counties with low vaccination rates, are still overwhelmed with hospitalizations and 34% of hospitals report staff shortages.
+California is one of only two US states with cases low enough stay in the "substantial" transmission category (lower than the "high" category) as of October 6.
+However, some regions in California, such as Central Valley counties with low vaccination rates, are still overwhelmed with hospitalizations.
+This KQED Forum podcast features interviews with two nurses and two doctors on the frontlines of acute COVID care and describes how challenging how things have been during the delta outbreak.
+At 29 minutes into the podcast, an ER nurse from San Leandro Hospital describes what it's like taking care of young people getting hospitalized and regretting not getting vaccinated.

 Nationwide, cases and hospitalizations are finally slowing down, though some hospitals remain at crisis levels in areas with low vaccination rates.
-As of October 20, 77% of US adults have received at last one vaccine dose.
-Worldwide, cases are increasing in some countries in Africa and South America, much of Eastern Europe, Russia and Australia.
+As of October 6, 76% of US adults have received at last one vaccine dose.
+Worldwide, cases are increasing in some countries in Africa, much of Eastern Europe, Russia and Australia.

 We are not safe until everyone is safe.
-Advocates are calling for the US and the Biden Administration to increase vaccine production and access globally, as in this August 25 global COVID vaccine advocacy letter from Preparation Covid-19 presents a chance to build on the global health care infrastructure supported by PEPFAR, Global Fund and many other international collaborations to deploy life-saving testing, vaccines and treatment.
+Advocates are calling for the US and the Biden Administration to increase vaccine production and access globally, as in this August 25 global COVID vaccine advocacy letter from Preparall.
+COVID-19 presents a chance to build on the global health care infrastructure supported by PEPFAR, Global Fund and many other international collaborations to deploy life-saving testing, vaccines and treatment.

 Estimated transmission rates in California have been below 1 since late August, so cases are decreasing.
-The transmission rate is 0.84 across California as of October 18.
+The transmission rate is 0.84 across California as of October 4.
 This is a hopeful sign that we are masking, vaccinating and being more careful so transmissions continue to decrease.

-As of October 20:
+As of October 6: